 Upon completion of the programme, students should be able to:

-- understand and interpret the arts and cultures from diverse theoretical and practical perspectives;
+- PILO1: understand and interpret the arts and cultures from diverse theoretical and practical perspectives;

-- express and create through musical, visual arts and interdisciplinary arts practices;
+- PILO2: express and create through musical, visual arts and interdisciplinary arts practices;

-- reflect on and make a reasoned analysis of the needs and issues relevant to the cultural and creative industries; and
+- PILO4: reflect on and make reasoned analysis critically of the needs and issues relevant to the cultural and creative industries; and

-- work competently and professionally in supporting arts education and arts administration within cultural and creative industries.
+- PILO5: work ethically and professionally in supporting arts education and arts administration by upholding moral values and integrity.

 Note: Classes will be held in Tai Po Campus and Tseung Kwan O Study Centre / Kowloon Tong Satellite Study Centre / Sports Centre as decided by the University.